Television hit an unprecedented high point earlier this week when Martine McCutcheon was killed by a cheese in Midsomer Murders.

 It’s a new exit benchmark and other actors must now demand an impressive departure.

 Let’s start with the soaps.
-I was thinking that Eileen Derbyshire must be sick of playing Emily Bishop in Corrie must be up soon, but apparently the character she cannot be killed by conventional normal means, which is just as well otherwise all the parents on the street would be left without a 24/7 babysitter and several plotlines would have to be rapidly re-written to accommodate the social lives of many residence, never mind the subsequent inconvenience to character development of children the script gurus tend to forget about until the last minute.
+Eileen Derbyshire must be sick of playing Emily Bishop in Corrie, but apparently the character she cannot be killed by conventional means, which is just as well otherwise all the parents on the street would be left without a 24/7 babysitter and several plotlines would have to be rapidly re-written to accommodate the social lives of many residents.

 Sophie Webster, played by Brooke Vincent, is at risk of an asphyxiating death due to her own self absorption (eg, to the woman she professes to love: ‘Okay, so you career’s down the pan, but how about it, then?).